lockieluke/SpotifyDesktopMod/README.md

    yarn sp-dev
    ```

 6. Spotify is started in dev mode.
-Go to `chrome://inspect/#devices` and open DevTools for Spotify Desktop
+Go to `chrome://inspect/#devices` or use the Spotify Desktop's built-in Develop menu to open DevTools
 7. Check and see if the message "Powered by SpotifyDesktopMod" is in the playlist folder